-The Configure view enables Threat Intel (content) personnel to configure data sources and inputs to NetWitness Suite in one convenient location.
+The Configure view enables Threat Intel personnel (Content Experts) to configure data sources and inputs to NetWitness Platform in one convenient location.

 The CONFIGURE menu has the following options:

 - Live Content: (Live Services) The Live Content view enables you to search for and subscribe to Live Services resources.
-Live Services is the component of the NetWitness Suite that manages communication and synchronization between NetWitness Suite services and a library of Live content available to RSA NetWitness Suite customers.
-You can view, search, deploy, and subscribe to content from the RSA Live Content Management System (CMS) to NetWitness Suite services and software.
+Live Services is the component of the NetWitness Platform that manages communication and synchronization between NetWitness Platform services and a library of Live content available to RSA NetWitness Platform customers.
+You can view, search, deploy, and subscribe to content from the RSA Live Content Management System (CMS) to NetWitness Platform services and software.
 When you subscribe to a resource, you agree to receive updates on a regular basis from RSA Live Services.